Contact the Department of Education-Yuma

 In addition to University Requirements:

-- At least 57 units of major requirements
+- At least 66 units of major requirements

 - At least 12 units of concentration requirements

-- Up to 9 units of major prefix courses may be used to satisfy Liberal Studies requirements; these courses may also be used to satisfy major requirements.
+- Up to 9 units of major prefix courses may be used to satisfy Liberal Studies requirements; these same courses may also be used to satisfy major requirements.

-- Contact your department for information about liberal studies courses that are specific to this major.
+- Contact your department for information about liberal studies courses that are specific to this major

-- Elective courses, if needed, to reach an overall total of at least 120 units
+- Elective courses, if needed, to reach an overall total of at least 120 units.

-Please note that you may be able to use some courses to meet more than one requirement.
+Please note that students may be able to use some courses to meet more than one requirement.
 Contact your advisor for details.